-Sport is an integral part of the MLC School life and plays an important part in the development of the whole person.
+Sport is integral to MLC School life and plays an important part in the development of the whole person.
 MLC School has a proud sporting tradition and we applaud those who give it a go as much as those who excel.

 In addition to many competitive sports played on Saturday mornings, MLC School participates in various competitions throughout Sydney.

-An important part of the tradition and culture of MLC School is the Inter-House competitions.
-Girls represent their House as they strive for Championship and representative honours in Athletics, Swimming and Cross Country.
+An important part of the tradition and culture of MLC School are our school carnivals.
+Students represent their House as they strive for Championship and representative honours in Athletics, Swimming, Cross Country, Indoor Rowing and Diving.

 There are four Houses in the Junior School and 10 Houses in the Senior School.
 A large part of the fun of these sporting competitions is the costumed themes and House cheering led by the Captains of each House.
 House Spirit is equally as important as competitive points.

 Students from Year 3 to Year 6 participate in a variety of team sports in the Independent Primary School Heads of Australia (IPSHA) competition.
 IPSHA sports are played on Saturday mornings against other independent girls’ schools at venues all over Sydney.
 The emphasis of IPSHA sport is on participation and enjoyment whilst acquiring fundamental movement skills.
 In IPSHA sport, point scores are not kept, and finals are not played.
 Skill development, fair play and fun are central to IPSHA sports.

 Students from Year 7 to Year 12 participate in the Independent Girls' Schools Association (IGSA) competition.
 IGSA sports are played on Saturday mornings against other independent girls’ schools at venues all over Sydney as well as Frensham in Mittagong.